igloo-project/igloo-doc/source/howtos/Securing-accesses.md

 ## Principles

 Here are some basic principles.
-These are not really formal security science, but are just intended to provide readers with enough understanding of OWSI-Core's security to get started.
+These are not really formal security science, but are just intended to provide readers with enough understanding of Igloo's security to get started.

 ### Security model

-Here are the concepts used in OWSI-Core's security model :
+Here are the concepts used in Igloo's security model :

  * A *user* is a user of your application.
  * A *user group* is a business-level category of users.